shiaue/networks-final-project/Progress Update.md

 * Bootstrap form
 * Form validation to send properly formatted data

-## 03/16/16
-* Push Notifications OR Pull data consistently
-* Refresh button

-* Create an Android Service that does this
-* Service - always runs in background
-* Activity - only runs in the foreground
-* Email Jules White with an update on what can be "completed"

-* Where am I storing the data?
-MongoDB?
-Cloud?
-* Storing scheduled messages, the time, and recipient

 ## 04/16/16
 * Sending JSON of phone numbers to server